Ask us anything and we will gather your questions over time and extend our answers here below. Send your questions to email@example.com.

 Q: Which country is next?

 A: There are many countries all over the world where there is a high need for opportunities for women in prison.
-We can’t say where our next production site will be, but we are really excited about the fact that prisons from across the world have started to reach out to us.
-The most important thing for us is that we are able to have an impact for our employees through quality products.
+We cannot say where our next production site will be, but we are really excited about the fact that prisons from across the world have started to reach out to us.
+The most important thing for us is that we are able to have an impact on our employees through quality products.

 Q: What is the reason to work with women inside prisons, rather than outside?

 A: There is a need for fair wages and dignified jobs both before, during and after prison.
 Our purpose is to create opportunities for women inside prisons, who are often forgotten and marginalized, and who usually do not have many opportunities to get out of their poverty, which often got them in prison in the first place.
 We believe that providing useful training and skills and creating jobs with fair wages within prisons is a way to empower these women and to give them better opportunities for their futures.
 Most of the women we work with are mothers, who now have a chance to provide for their children from the inside.